alanjones2/streamlit-chart-varieties/article.md

 ![](images/pyplot-scatter.png)

-Pandas plots gives you all of the flexibility of Matplotlib as you can still use the Matplotlib lobrary to modify the figure using the `plt.*`methods but the syntax for plotting is a little cleaner when using a Pandas dataframe as the source of the plotting data.
+Pandas plots gives you all of the flexibility of Matplotlib as you can still use the Matplotlib library to modify the figure using the `plt.*`methods but the syntax for plotting is a little cleaner when using a Pandas dataframe as the source of the plotting data.

 ### Plotly